DworkinLab/Bio720/RNA_Seq/RNA_Seq_Salmon_Tutorial_2024.md

 `samw_17C_gen_fed_R1_TAGCTT_L002`

-Means that the genotype (strain) was a wild type strain called Samarkand, marked with the *white* mutation (all of these samples are genetically identical), reared at 17 degrees C with high quality food, this would be replicate 1.
+Means that the genotype (strain) was a wild type strain called Samarkand, marked with the *white* mutation (all of these samples are genetically identical), reared at $17/degree $ with high quality food, this would be replicate 1.
 L002 means this sample was run on lane 2 of the flow cell.

 `samw_24C_wings_fed_R2_AGTCAA_L004` means the animals were reared at 24C, these were wings, also fed from lane 4.
 The 6 letter sequence is the barcode used for the sample during multiplexed sequencing.